 Turn the corner and take a few steps down a small alley to be transported to a very different culture when we arrive in Chinatown.
 This densely populated neighborhood with its colorful facades, temples and dragon gate, has an interesting and complex history that you will learn about along the way.
 Take in the sights and sounds while we stroll down the vibrant streets and into the Golden Gate Fortune Cookie Company where you can make your own Fortune Cookie!

-Next up is a short walk through the financial district to the ferry building marketplace for lunch.
+Next up is a walk through the financial district to the ferry building marketplace for lunch.
 Enjoy a leisurely meal and some rest after all that walking and get ready for round two.

 PRO TIP: You'll feel more confident taking muni for the rest of your trip after this lesson!